 Bonding and Attachment

 Attachment is the deep bond between child and caregiver (ideally parents).
 In ideal circumstances, bonding begins before a baby is born and continues earnestly during the baby’s first years.
 Bonding in adoption doesn’t start until after the birth of the child.
-Bonding does not always come naturally, especially if parents do not experience a secure bonding relationship with their parents.
-Bonding behaviors can be taught, and our team works with families to promote bonding and secure attachment.
+Sometimes bonding does not always come naturally, especially if parents do not experience a secure bonding relationship with their parents.
+We are able to teach bonding behaviors, and our team works with families to promote bonding and secure attachment.

 Child Development and Milestones

 It is important for parents to be educated on child development and what milestones to expect at each stage of a child’s life.
 We believe it is vital for parents to be aware of a child’s developmental behaviors and needs and the importance of knowing what to expect in the way of behaviors, physical development, social, emotional, and cognitive development.
 A milestone chart can be found on HelpMeGrowFL.org by clicking now, or you can download the Milestone Tracker App from the CDC.